Radon and Lead

 Also many home renovators who are stripping or sanding walls are at risk for inhaling airborne lead particles.
 Even the chipping and “chalking” of old lead-based paint and release airborne lead particles.
 For this reason, many home inspectors may advise a homeowner to seek a professional renovation company if they are planning removing old paint.

 First Choice Inspectors, LLC located in Chicago Illinois carefully inspects all your home’s components.
 They provide full-service property inspections and commercial inspections and deliver a comprehensive, concise final inspection report.
-Their home inspectors serve Chicago and the surrounding area.
+Our home inspectors serve Chicago and the surrounding area.
+Click here to request pricing or schedule an inspection today.